 What are the criteria for being admitted into your program?

 There are no specific criteria.
 The admissions committee will look holistically at all of an applicant’s qualifications, including GPA, GRE scores, letters of recommendation, academic and personal statements, previous research experience (if applicable), professional experience, volunteer experience, etc. The way in which this information is weighted varies across programs, from year to year, and from admissions committee to admissions committee.
 There are always applicants who, undoubtedly, could perform well in a graduate program whom we may have to turn away because we have too many applicants for a limited number of spots.

 What is the minimum GRE and/or GPA?

-The Women’s Studies Program does not have a set minimum GRE or GPA.
+The Women’s Studies Department does not have a set minimum GRE or GPA.
 All applications are reviewed, and all are reviewed holistically.

 Are any advanced GRE subject tests required to apply to the joint programs?